diegoandino/Diego-Andino-Resume/README.md

-# This is the PDF direct download to my resume.
+# This is my repository for my portfolio website.